MayaFlux Technical Documentation

 3. Coroutines: Time as Compositional Material

 C++20 coroutines transform time into creative material, enabling complex temporal coordination impossible with traditional callbacks.
+Sample-accurate audio coordination and frame-accurate graphics coordination use the same underlying coroutine infrastructure.

 Key characteristics: